Shaarei Tsedek Congregation

 A donation from the community to Israel which is being handed over to the Honorary Consul of Israel of that period, Mr. Cohen Z"L.

 It was called ‘Shaarei Tsedek,’ Gates of Righteousness and was located in a villa at Scharloo (Scharlooweg 39-41) near the center of Willemstad, close to Punda.
-Scharloo was the historic prestigious neighborhood of the Sephardic Jews.
-Until 1959 services were conducted in different locations (in the 1930s the Ashkenazi Jews rented an upper floor in the former Graham building, next to Cinema Cinelandia.
-After some years the congregation met at the Penstraat, and then at Bargestraat.).
+Scharloo was the historic, prestigious neighborhood of the Sephardic Jews.
+Until 1959 services were conducted in different locations (in the 1930s, the Ashkenazi Jews rented an upper floor in the former Graham building, next to Cinema Cinelandia.
+After some years, the congregation met at the Penstraat, and later at Bargestraat.).
 For kosher meat, the congregation hired a Shochet, a ritual slaughterer.

 Shaarei Tsedek - Scharlooweg 39-41

-Many of the Ashkenazi Jews from Eastern Europe came from very traditional homes and from the onset, the new forming congregation maintained a House of Worship and services in the Orthodox manner.
-A Mechitza, separation between men and women, was part of the interior and orthodox rabbis were hired throughout the years to lead the congregation.
+Many of the Ashkenazi Jews from Eastern Europe came from very traditional homes, and from the onset, the new forming congregation maintained a House of Worship and services in the Orthodox manner.
+A Mechitza, separation between men and women, was part of the interior and orthodox rabbis were hired to lead the congregation throughout the years.

-Following this move services were held temporarily in a former private home of one of the members of the congregation located in the residential neighborhood of Mahaai (Lelieweg 1A) and close to most members’ homes.
+Following the move, services were held temporarily in a former private home of one of the congregation members located in the residential neighborhood of Mahaai (Lelieweg 1A) and close to most members’ homes.